Info

 The Vail Pass sign was seen here for a period of time in 1939 that was likely shorter than 2 months.
 The image can be roughly dated to November of 1939 based on the snowpack and historical details about the name changes on the sign.

-It was reported in mid-November that the governor had officially renamed the pass to Monarch Pass.
+It was reported in mid-November that the governor had renamed the pass to Monarch Pass.
 On November 14th, the governor penned a letter to the H.M.
 Gousha Company in Chicago that instructed them to refer to the pass as Monarch-Agate Pass on the maps that were to be made.3

 The sign had been smeared with black paint by December 5th.4